 “Do not touch her yet”, asked the man, “We do not yet know her”.

 Anna finished coughing.
 After seconds of silence, she panicked, leapt to her feet and backed herself into a corner, terrified.
 Her eyes darted left and right, eerily out of step with each other, as if moving independently, a severed muscle from the cause of her death, perhaps.
-She calmed and her gaze rested upon the young Chinaman, and what happened next shocked Schopmeyer into paralysis.
+She calmed and her gaze rested upon the young stranger, and what happened next shocked Schopmeyer into paralysis.

 Anna cleared the length of the room in a heartbeat, jumping a metre, landing next to the man.
 She grabbed his small, boyish head with both hands.
 In a second or two, she tore his head through the medium of a forceful twist, an arterial spray of blood covering the room from his lithe neck.
 The petrified Schopmeyer now stood pale, speckled bright red.
-The Chinaman fell lifeless to the floor, his head lop-sided and barely attached, more a dead chicken than a dead man of twenty.
+The stranger fell lifeless to the floor, his head lop-sided and barely attached, more a dead chicken than a dead man of twenty.
 She stood still and regained her composure, then her eyes darted around the room again, looking at the lights, the table, the materials that the room was crafted from.
 She looked confused, and then, dramatically, she began to speak.
 Her voice was low and gravelly, almost that of an old man.

 “Quid est hoc saeculum?”